 - Secretary: Adam O’Mahony (6th Year)

-The Green Schools Committee participated in the ‘Big Beach Clean’ in September and they attended a water workshop in the Lifetime Lab at the beginning of October.
+- The Green Schools Committee and members of our Politics and Society class participated in the ‘Big Beach Clean’ in September and they attended a water workshop in the Lifetime Lab at the beginning of October.